Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 | Open stock room |  | X |
 | Open library |  | X |

-## E. Privacy

-In our work, sometimes we have to work on project that are secret and are subject to privacy rules.
-So we though about a way to be able a have privacy while coridor are transparent glass.

-So when you will book a room, you will be able to ask for privacy.
-It have to be validate by a Staff members of the school.

-If it have been validated by a staff member, the glass of your room will be obfuscated for the time you reserved it.

 ## F. VR Miscellaneous
 ### a.
 Time change